 “Tell me about your despair, yours, and I will tell you about mine.”
-For 50 years, American poet Mary Oliver wrote about her observations from nature, giving voice to transformation and confrontation, especially during life’s turning points.
-Then her poetry became something more, something unique.
+The words of American poet Mary Oliver have given many hope at this time.
 Amanda Cassidy looks back at her wild and precious life...

 Her prose jarred beautifully with those of us who craved that kinship that comes when you find words that put it better than we can sort out in our heads.

 Oliver was born in 1935 in Ohio.
 Her father was a teacher and her mother a school secretary.
 The New York Times wrote, “In one of her rare interviews, with Maria Shriver in O: The Oprah Magazine in 2011, Oliver spoke of having been sexually abused as a child, though she did not elaborate".
 She studied at Vasser College but took no degree.
 She eventually moved to New York.
 In the late 1950s, Ms. Oliver met Molly Malone Cook, a photographer ten years her senior, who became her life partner and literary agent.
 The two women remained together until Cook’s death, in 2005, at the age of eighty.
 All of Oliver’s books, to that date, are dedicated to Cook.

 Oliver was just 28 when she published her first collection of poems “No voyage and other Poems”.
 Twenty years later, she won the Pulitzer Prize for her fourth full-length book, American Primitive.
 And yet still her prose divided critics.
 The subject matter of nature, animals and God was often dismissed as old-fashioned and too simplistic.
 Critic David Orr laughed at the idea of using poetry to overcome personal challenges—“if it worked as self-help, you’d see more poets driving BMWs.”